 Origins of 10X – How Valid is the Underlying Research?

-I recently contributed a chapter to Making Software (Oram and Wilson, eds., O’Reilly, 2011).
+I had the chance to contributed a chapter to Making Software (Oram and Wilson, eds., O’Reilly).
 The purpose of this edited collection of essays is to pull together research-based writing on software engineering.
 In essence, the purpose is to say, “What do we really know (quantitatively based), and what do we only kind of think we know (subjectively based)?”
-My chapter, “What Does 10X Mean” is an edited version of my 2008 blog entry “Productivity Variations Among Developers and Teams: The Origin of 10x.”
+My chapter, “What Does 10X Mean” is an edited version of my blog entry “Productivity Variations Among Developers and Teams: The Origin of 10x.”
 The chapter focuses on the research that supports the claim of 10-fold differences in productivity among programmers.

 The critique (or its English translation, anyway) is quite critical of the claim that programmer productivity varies by 10x, quite critical of the research foundation for that claim, and quite critical of me personally.
 The specific nature of the criticism gives me an opportunity to talk about the state of research in software development, my approach to writing about software development, and to revisit the 10x issue, which is one of my favorite topics.

 The State of Software Engineering Research

 Bossavit’s criticism of my writing is notable for the fact that it cites my work, comments on some of the citations that my work cites, but doesn’t cite any other software-specific research of its own.